blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	"txid"                       // (string, required)     the transaction id vout                         // (numeric, required)    vout value
+	"txid"                      (string, required)     the transaction id
+	vout                        (numeric, required)    vout value
-	includemempool               // (boolean, optional)    whether to include the mempool
+	includemempool              (boolean, optional)    whether to include the mempool

 Response:

 ::

 	{
-	  "bestblock"                // (string)               the block hash
+	  "bestblock"               (string)               the block hash
-	  "confirmations"            // (numeric)              the number of confirmations "value"                    // (numeric)              the transaction value in ZEC "scriptPubKey": {          //
+	  "confirmations"           (numeric)              the number of confirmations
+	  "value"                   (numeric)              the transaction value "scriptPubKey": {          //
-    	 "asm"                   // (string)
+    	 "asm"                  (string)
-    	 "hex"                   // (string)
+    	 "hex"                  (string)
-    	 "reqSigs"               // (numeric)              number of required signatures "type"                  // (string)               the type, e.g. pubkeyhash "addresses" : [         // (array of strings)     array of addresses "zcashaddress"       // (string)               address on blockchain
+    	 "reqSigs"              (numeric)              number of required signatures
+    	 "type"                 (string)               the type, e.g. pubkeyhash
+    	 "addresses" : [        (array of strings)     array of addresses "address"      (string)               address on blockchain
-    	    ,...
+    	    , ...
     	 ]
   	},
-  	"version"                  // (numeric)              the version "coinbase"                 // (boolean)              coinbase or not
+  	"version"                 (numeric)              the version "coinbase"                (boolean)              coinbase or not
 	}

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::